toonech/hassio-usbip-mounter/DOCS.md

 #### Option `devices`: `bus_id`

 This is the bind-id of the exported usb devices on the usbip server.
 Check the usbip server configuration section for more information.

+#### Option 'devices': 'vendor_id', 'device_id'

+The bus id of devices can change, vendor and device id can be used instead to bind these devices.

 ## Usbip Server Configuration